 Making the lychee syrup for the tea

-- Drain the lychee fruits from the syrup.
-Set the syrup aside.
+- Drain the lychee fruits and set the syrup aside.
 Add the lychee flesh into a food processor.

 - Measure the syrup into the food processor and blend the fruits until smooth.

 - Strain the lychee juice with a fine mesh sieve to remove all the fruit pulp.
 Discard the pulp after straining.

 - Pour the lychee juice into a pot and add in the sugar.
 Turn on the heat and cook it on medium low fire.